-Though parents eagerly await all of baby’s important milestones, there’s nothing quite like that first smile.
+Though parents eagerly await all of baby’s important milestones, including finding out what color baby’s eyes will settle on, there’s nothing quite like that first smile.
 So, when do babies smile?
 It can be difficult to tell if that hint of a smirk is due to gas or from happiness.

 Read on to learn when do babies smile, plus:

-- The difference between a reflexive smile and a social smile
+- What’s the difference between a reflexive smile and a social smile?

-- The different types of smiles babies make
+- What different types of smiles do babies make?

-- And what to do if baby isn’t smiling after 2 months
+- What should you do if baby isn’t smiling after 2 months?

 How Early Can Baby Smile?